SaidYaka-Work/PretendAI/README.md

-# AI Chatbot
+# AI Art Chatbot

-A modern chatbot application built with React and Flask, using OpenAI's GPT-3.5 API.
+A modern AI application with ability to draw and get feedback from an AI critique

 ## Setup